Amy Sykes, Student Wellbeing Team

 How I work

 I am trained to deliver Cognitive Behavioural Therapy (CBT); therefore I like to work collaboratively with individuals to help them develop awareness of patterns of thinking and behaviour that maintain anxiety, depression and other psychological problems.
-Whilst this is my primary discipline, I also have an interest in mindfulness based CBT, Dialectical Behavioural Therapy and Compassion Focused Therapy.
+Whilst this is my primary discipline, I also have an interest in mindfulness based CBT, Acceptance and Commitment Therapy, Dialectical Behavioural Therapy and Compassion Focused Therapy.

 I appreciate how difficult it can be for individuals to ask for support, so I endeavour to create a warm, safe and non-judgemental environment for people to explore their concerns.
 I believe the person asking for support is the expert in their thoughts, feelings and behaviour, so I encourage active participation in appointments to help keep focus on what is important for the individual, and in line with their values.
 My aim is to help people draw on their existing strengths and skills, to enable them to feel empowered and to find solutions to their problems.